 Q & A

-A. No, GE's new light switches do not require a mounting strap (unless using with Bracket Mount Wall Plates).
-They simply snap right into the front of the New Style Switch Plates thereby eliminating the need for a bracket altogether.
+A. No, GE's RS23X light switches did not require a mounting strap (unless using with Bracket Mount Wall Plates).
+They simply snapped right into the front of the New Style Switch Plates thereby eliminating the need for a bracket altogether.

-Q. Can I use these new switches with my old yoke?
+Q. Can I use these RS23X series switches with my old yoke?

-A. No. Do not attempt to insert these switches into an old strap or yoke.
-New switches are slightly bigger than the old light switches and likely will be damaged - the housing can crack and the buttons can get stuck because it is too tight a fit for them to function properly.
+A. No. If you have any of the RS23X series switches which were discontinued in 2021, do not attempt to insert them into an older strap or yoke.
+These recently discontinued switches were slightly bigger than the old light switches and likely would be damaged - the housing can crack and the buttons can get stuck because it is too tight a fit for them to function properly.

 Q. Can I buy GE 3-way low voltage switches?

 A. Good news!
-These can be used as 3 way low voltage switches, too.
+Any GE replacement switch options can be used as 3 way low voltage switches, too.
 All you have to do is wire them in parallel to create 3 way switches, 4 way switches, etc. - as many as you want.
 That way, any switch you click will turn the lights on or off.

 Q. How can I tell which button is on and which is off?

-A. The switches are marked on the side of the housing to indicate which button is on (red) and which is off (black).
-As long as you install the switches the same direction on your covers you will know which is which: the left button is on and the right is off, for example, or the top button is on and the bottom is off.
+A. The old RS23X switches (RS232, RS237, RS239) were marked on the side of the housing to indicate which button is on (red) and which is off (black).
+As long as you installed the switches the same direction on your covers you will know which is which: the left button is on and the right is off, for example, or the top button is on and the bottom is off.